 Is Shopify a Good Ecommerce Platform?

-The one area where Shopify does excel is theme customization, especially since introduction of the OS 2.0 update and even someone brand new can build a good looking website without the need for specialist knowledge.
+The one area where Shopify does excel is theme customization, especially since the introduction of the OS 2.0 update and even someone brand new can build a good-looking website without the need for specialist knowledge.

 There are a couple of things that are drawbacks for the platform, such as the transaction fees, as they can make Shopify more expensive than their competition, Shopify can also become more expensive if you need to use paid-for apps and opt for a premium theme.

 So there it is, our full review of Shopify.
 A very good ecommerce platform that is loaded with features and very easy to use but does have a couple of flaws.
 Definitely give it a try for yourself to see if it is the right choice for you!